\ mō-ˈti-lə-tē \

 Any drug that blocks sperm motility could bring about real change to the contraceptive world.
 These drugs could have a very short onset time, and might only need to be taken a short time before coitus.
 Also, because sperm demonstrate their motility in the female reproductive tract, women might be able to use this contraceptive as well, bringing true equity to the contraceptive landscape.

 There are many well-known targets of sperm motility that could be used for development of male contraceptives.
-Some under development right now include Eppin, The ion channel CatSper, and Na/K ATPase.
-MCI has funded some work into this space with Patricia Cuasnicu in Argentina.
+MCI has funded work investigating sperm motility targets like the ion channel CatSper, CRISP1, and Na/K ATPase.
+MCI is also supporting the development of Eppin, who are taking their male contraceptive towards clinical studies.

 Ernesto, J. I., Weigel Muñoz, M., Battistone, M. A., Vasen, G., Martínez-López, P., Orta, G., … Cuasnicú, P. S. (2015).
 CRISP1 as a novel CatSper regulator that modulates sperm motility and orientation during fertilization.
 The Journal of Cell Biology, 210(7), 1213–1224. https://doi.org/10.1083/jcb.201412041

 O’Rand, M. G., Widgren, E. E., Sivashanmugam, P., Richardson, R. T., Hall, S. H., French, F. S., … & Rao, A. J. (2004).
 Reversible immunocontraception in male monkeys immunized with Eppin.
 Science, 306(5699), 1189-1190.